odea-project/qAlgorithms/test/report.md

 performance bottlenecks
-effectiveness of binning for different datasets comparison between centroid error and ppm
+effectiveness of binning for different datasets comparison between centroid error and ppm compare results for different alpha when calculating the critical value Bins with both false negatives and false positives (relating to the r script results, which are assumed to be perfectly true) exist: Larger distance between FP and TP than TP and FN
+Main cause of multiple data points being marked as FP / FN is only one link existing to the correct assignment
+Is there a relationship between high DQSB and reduced occurrence of FPs and FNs?
+@todo compare bins after only the first mz and scan subsetting

+comparison criteria: FP%, bins in which all bins are FNs, bins with FPs that were taken from other bins,
+Amount of correct bins with differences in DQS?

 ### Result Comparison with R Script